 Home page for the Phoenix Scholar™!

 Phoenix Scholar was created to acknowledge the commitment of University of Phoenix faculty, students, and alumni to help foster the process of leading research through evidence-based practice by serving as a dynamic and robust scholarly platform for communicating the results and outcomes of university research endeavors, and their relationship to the broader scope of learning and scholarship.

-Visit this section of the Research Hub quarterly for the latest portable PDF edition of a compilation of the most intriguing research, publication, and presentation accomplishments of the University of Phoenix School of Advanced Studies (SAS) faculty, student, and alumni community.
+Visit this section of the Research Hub quarterly for the latest portable PDF edition of a compilation of the most intriguing research, publication, and presentation accomplishments of the University of Phoenix College of Doctoral Studies (CDS) faculty, student, and alumni community.
 In addition, the content features new pieces and editorials that are relevant to today’s immediate issues.
 The Phoenix Scholar accepts submissions for article content within and external to the university.
 For further details on submission criteria, see requirements below or you may contact the editorial department at firstname.lastname@example.org.
 Submissions must follow all protocol outlined for the periodivcal and applicants should understand that the publication does receive a number of submittals and reserves the right to decline submissions that are not matching the quality or content objectives of issues in planning.

-Phoenix Scholar™ is published quarterly, March, June, September, and December by the Office of Scholarship Support in conjunction with the School of Advanced Studies.
+Phoenix Scholar™ is published biannually, May and November, by the Office of Scholarship Support in conjunction with the College of Doctoral Studies.
 All rights reserved.
-The views expressed in articles do not necessarily reflect that of the editorial board or SAS.
+The views expressed in articles do not necessarily reflect that of the editorial board or CDS.